achtaitaipai/odyc-doc/src/content/doc/4-helpers--3-make-screenshot/en.md

 # <Emoji src="📸" /> makeScreenshot

-The `makeScreenshot()` function captures the current game screen and provides methods to save or access the screenshot data.
+The `makeScreenshot()` function captures the current game screen and downloads it as an image file.

 ---